knuesel/callisto/docs/Reference.md

 -  The cell source is normalized to be a simple string (nbformat also allows an array of strings).

--  For code cells, a **metadata header** is processed and removed if present: if the first source lines are of the form `#| key: value`, they are treated as metadata.
+-  For code cells, a **metadata header** is processed and removed if present: by default, if the first source lines are of the form `#| key: value` (optionally with an extra space between `#` and `|`), they are treated as metadata.
 The key-values pairs are added to the `cell.metadata` dictionary, and the header lines are removed from the cell source.
 For example, a code cell `c` containing the following source:

    ```
    #| label: plot1
-   #| type: scatter
+   # | type: scatter
    scatter(x)
    ```

    will have the first two lines replaced by two entries in the cell dict: `c.metadata.label = "plot1"` and `c.metadata.type = "scatter"`.

+   The format of header lines can be changed using the `header-pattern` keyword.

 Cell dicts can be used in two ways: